nf-core/website/markdown/developers/tutorials/dsl2_modules_tutorial.md

 ---
-title: "Tutorial: Create a DSL2 Module"
+title: 'Tutorial: Create a DSL2 Module'
 subtitle: Creating a new module for the nf-core modules repository.
 ---